 "The masked man...he's Claus."

 Whatever: This is an actual enemy in the game, and a normal reaction when you see things like this◊.

 What Happened to the Mouse?: The Egg of Light, which you spend several chapters chasing and is set up as an incredibly powerful artifact that could stop the Pigmasks.
 You get it back...and it's never mentioned again.
 The only time it's mentioned is when Leder explains what it is, but even then you never end up doing anything with it.

 You Are Too Late: This happens to three out of the seven Needles that are pulled by the Pigmask Army.

 You Bastard: If you attack Claus during the final battle enough, Hinawa will tell Lucas to stop, and then a message will appear saying "sobbing sounds can be heard".

 Killing Negative Man may also qualify.
 It is one of the least dangerous enemies in the game, actively avoids attacking you, and does not have to be beaten in order to progress.
 Beating him will only give you 3 experience points... you bastard.

 Well, he does beg for you to "just end it all" in battle.
 Which is actually pretty depressing.
 But, eh, quirky enemy with humor through Schadenfreude.

-You Can't Thwart Stage One: The Pigmask army manages to claim three of the seven Needles — although on one of them, the party had firm grasp of the Idiot Ball (Tanetane Island — dammit, Lucas, the needle was right next to you, and the bad guys took almost five minutes to arrive, fanfare, red carpet and all!).
+You Can't Thwart Stage One: The Pigmask Army manages to claim three of the seven Needles — although on one of them, the party had firm grasp of the Idiot Ball.
+(Tanetane Island is one prime example.
+Dammit, Lucas, the needle was right next to you, and the bad guys took almost five minutes to arrive, fanfare, red carpet and all)!